 Alde recommends using the Alde 1900-811 or 839 twin-motor service pump to fill the system.
-To fill the system by hand, unscrew the expansion tank cap (Fig.2 [R]) and lift the circulation pump (Fig.2 [S]) out of the tank (if applicable).
+To fill the system by hand, unscrew the expansion tank cap (Fig.2 [R]) and remove cap.
 Carefully pour the HTF into the tank, and repeat until the fluid level is about 1 cm above the MIN mark when cold.